-- Cook to proper temperatures and use a food thermometer as this is the only reliable way to determine if cooked foods are done.
-Harmful bacteria are destroyed when food is cooked to proper temperatures.
+- Cook food to proper internal temperatures and use a food thermometer to check.
+A food thermometer is the only reliable way to determine if cooked foods are done.

 - Reheat hot dogs, luncheon meats (cold cuts), fermented and dry sausage, and other deli-style meat and poultry products until steaming hot.
 Although pre-cooked, they can become contaminated with harmful organisms after they have been processed and packaged.

-Storing: How you store food is just as important as the preparing and buying
+Storage: How you store food is just as important as how you shop for it and prepare it

-Refrigerate promptly at or below 40°F or freeze at or below 0°F
+Refrigerate perishable foods promptly at or below 40°F or freeze at or below 0°F.

-- Refrigerate foods within 2 hours of cooking or purchasing (1 hour if above 90°F) to slow the growth of bacteria and prevent food poisoning.
+- Refrigerate or freeze foods within 2 hours of cooking or purchasing (1 hour if above 90°F) to slow the growth of bacteria and reduce your risk of food poisoning.

-- Use a refrigerator thermometer to ensure your fridge and freezer are cold enough.
+- Use a refrigerator thermometer to ensure your fridge and freezer are at the right temperature.

 - Use the refrigerator/freezer storage chart or the Is My Food Safe? app to check the shelf life of a food item.

-- Store leftovers in shallow covered containers (two inches deep or less) and consume within three to four days.
+- Store leftovers in shallow covered containers and consume within three to four days

-- Ask how the food is prepared and make sure it doesn't contain uncooked ingredients such as eggs, sprouts, meat, poultry or seafood.
+- Ask how the food is prepared and make sure it doesn't contain uncooked eggs, sprouts, meat, poultry or seafood.

-- Request thoroughly cooked foods and if served rare, send it back.
+- Request meats to be cooked well-done and if served rare, politely send it back.

-- Avoid foods that contain raw or undercooked eggs such as dressings and sauces like hollandaise, homemade mayonnaise, and Caesar salad dressing and desserts like chocolate mousse, meringue pie and tiramisu.
+- When in doubt, avoid foods that usually contain raw or undercooked eggs like hollandaise, homemade mayonnaise and Caesar salad dressing and some desserts like chocolate mousse and tiramisu.
 Do not eat raw shellfish, oysters on the half shell, raw clams, sushi, sashimi, and lightly steamed seafood such as mussels and snails.
 See a full list of foods to avoid here.